greyshore/MusicTree.Me/README.md

 ## Technical Concepts

 The original data collected by Dr. Enegren was stored in a relational database.
 For this open source project the data has been migrated to a [Neo4j graph database](https://neo4j.com/).
-The production application data is hosted on an instance of [Neo4j AuraDB](https://neo4j.com/cloud/platform/aura-graph-database/); a shared AuraDB development environment has also been provisioned.
+The production application data is hosted on an instance of [Neo4j AuraDB](https://neo4j.com/cloud/platform/aura-graph-database/) along with a shared AuraDB development environment.
 Local development is configured for a free [Neo4j Desktop](https://neo4j.com/product/developer-tools/) environment.

 The application that allows for collection of information, navigating the graph, and establishing musical relationships, is deployed to and hosted on [Heroku](https://www.heroku.com/).
 The application code is based on [Node.js](https://nodejs.org/), [TypeScript](https://www.typescriptlang.org/), and [React](https://reactjs.org/), and leverages the [Neo4j Javascript driver](https://neo4j.com/developer/javascript/) for data access.